Using the Body Scan to Help with Chronic Pain and Illness

 Posted Oct 27, 2011

-People who are sick or in chronic pain often come to see their bodies as the enemy.
+People who are sick and/or in chronic pain often come to see their bodies as the enemy.
 This perception triggers emotions such as anger, fear, and sadness.
 In response to these emotions, people clench and tighten muscles in their bodies.
 This can lead to intensifying existing symptoms or to new symptoms in other parts of the body.

 I see the body scan as an opportunity to reverse this perception that your body is the enemy.
 Yes, it's struggling, but it's also doing the best it can to support you.
 Your body isn't purposefully causing you discomfort and, despite its struggles, it's still the most remarkable living organism on the planet.
 Your body is so much more than just your pain or your illness.
 Making friends with this remarkable organism is emotionally calming and healing.
 It can release tension in your body which, in itself, can reduce symptoms.